panacotar/blog/_posts/2025-02-26-dns-lookup-from-scratch.md

 3. **Receiving and parsing the DNS reply**
 4. **Handling the recursive queries myself**

-I guided myself using this document, [RFC1035](https://datatracker.ietf.org/doc/html/rfc1035), to construct the DNS request and parse the response.
-It is the official paper describing the DNS implementation.
+I guided myself using this official document, [RFC1035](https://datatracker.ietf.org/doc/html/rfc1035), to construct the DNS request and parse the response.

 ## Step 1: Building the DNS request
 The DNS request has two parts:
 - header (12 bytes)
 - question (variable length)

-I wanted to see what this looks like in practice.
-So, with the help of Netcat, I captured a DNS lookup from `dig`.
+I wanted to how this is done by other tools.
+With the help of Netcat, I captured a DNS lookup from `dig`.
 I also used Wireshark to view the UDP packet as it does a good job of representing network packets.
 ```sh
 # Start a listener on port 2020 (saving the output to a file)
 nc -u -l 2020 > dns_lookup.txt